sc-ventures/cloudbreak-documentation/docs/cb-ldap.md

 #### Configure group authorization

-Once user authentication is configured, you need to configure which group(s) can access Cloudbreak.
+Once user authentication is configured, you should configure which group(s) can access Cloudbreak.

 Users (once authenticated) will be granted permission to access Cloudbreak and use the capabilities of Cloudbreak based on their group member.
 The following describes how to create (i.e. execute-and-map) a group authorization and how to remove (i.e. delete-mapping) an authorization.
+You should select one set of instructions that is appropriate for your use case:

+* If using the default embedded PostgreSQL database for Cloudbreak, perform the steps under "Embedded database".
+* If using an external database instance for Cloudbreak databases, perform the steps under "External database".

+**Embedded database**

+Use these steps if you are using the default embedded PostgreSQL database for Cloudbreak.

 To create a group authorization, execute the following (for example: to add “Analysts” group):